 - Women who had borne children had a significantly higher incidence of degenerative spondylolisthesis than nulliparous women.

-- After lamminectomy for lumbar spinal stenosis
+- After laminectomy for lumbar spinal stenosis

 Presentation of Spondylolisthesis

-In most of the cases the medical consultation is sought because of postural and gait problems rather than the pain.
+In most of the cases, the medical consultation is sought because of postural and gait problems rather than the pain.

 Pain is mostly backache which occurs during the growth spurt.
 Sometimes the leg pain may also occur.
-The pain in the back is due to instability of the affected segment whereas pain the leg is due to irritation of the nerve root.
+The pain in the back is due to an instability of the affected segment whereas pain the leg is due to irritation of the nerve root.